 We know that fried food is bad for us, but how about for a dog?
 Since they’re more active will they just burn it off, or does it have the same ill effects?

-When you consider what’s OK to give your dog, you have to think of the long term as well as the short term, and treat them the same way you’d expect to be treated.
-Even though you may have given your dog some fried food in the past with no repercussions, it doesn’t mean it is OK for them.
+When you consider what’s okay to give your dog, you have to think of the long term as well as the short term, and treat them the same way you’d expect to be treated.
+Even though you may have given your dog some fried food in the past with no repercussions, it doesn’t mean it’s good for them.

 And if you hear of other owners giving it to their dogs with no problems, it still doesn’t mean you should incorporate it into your list of approved foods.
 This is one example of a food that’s unhealthy for people also being unhealthy for your pooch.

 Can I Give My Dog Fried Food?
 Answer: No